Hi! My name is Avery.

 I offer design consulting.

-With a background in roleplaying game design and workshop development, I’ve offered design consulting on a number of projects, including Thirsty Sword Lesbians and After the War.
+With a background in roleplaying game design and workshop development, I’ve offered design consulting on a number of projects, including Thirsty Sword Lesbians, Apocalypse Keys, and Yazeba’s Bed & Breakfast.
 I pride myself in my ability to discern unexpressed goals, offer critical reworkings of the material, and communicate with clients in an empowering way.

 From 2018-2020, I ran the Emerging Designers Mentorship Program, an individually-tailored and discovery-oriented program that guided seven tabletop roleplaying game designers through new undertakings.
 It has since entered hibernation.